 So next time you scoff a plate of mushrooms, feel a bit guilty.
 And when you see a live mushroom growing, say ‘Howzit Cousin.’
 And get used to it.

-See bottom right the little word opisthokonta?
+See near the bottom right the little word opisthokonta?
 That’s us.
+And fungi.